Traditional Health Insurance Plan or a High Deductible Plan?

 A traditional health insurance plan works on a system of copays and deductibles.
 The plan helps to pay your doctor's bills, lab tests, and prescriptions.
 With a traditional health insurance plan, you may be financially responsible for paying copayments (or copays), deductibles, and coinsurance.

 However, once you have met your coinsurance amount, you will only be responsible for copays, which are usually lower.
 It’s important to stay within network when choosing a healthcare provider or going to the doctor to keep your costs down with a traditional health insurance plan.

 As the name suggests, a high deductible health plan (HDHP) has a high deductible that you must meet before the insurance will start paying their share of your office visits, lab tests, and prescriptions.

-In order to qualify as a high deductible plan, the deductible must be at least $1,350 and cannot exceed $6,650 for an individual.
+In order to qualify as a high deductible plan, the deductible must be at least $1,350 for an individual and $2,700 for a family.
 Often, HDHPs are combined with a Health Savings Account (HSA) to help offset the out-of-pocket costs.

 But these are not the only types of health insurance plans.
 There are many other types of health insurance that you may qualify for, depending on your financial situation, your work status, and your age.
 But for the purpose of this article, we’ll be comparing HDHPs and traditional health insurance plans.

 It can be a difficult decision to choose what type of health insurance to purchase.

 Traditional health insurance plans have lower deductibles, so this could be a better option for you if you go to the doctor often, or expect to have major medical expenses in the near future, like having a baby.

 Alternatively, high deductible health plans have a lower premium, which can save you money in the long run.
 If you are healthy and are looking for a way to cut costs this may be a great option to consider.
 However, you want to ensure that you have the liquid capital to cover the high deductibles, which as mentioned, can costs you thousands.